acend/openshift-operations-training/content/en/docs/01/01_installation.md

 See the [OpenShift installation documentation](https://docs.openshift.com/container-platform/latest/installing/installing_aws/installing-aws-customizations.html#installation-configuration-parameters_installing-aws-customizations) for a list of available parameters.

-It is best practices to create a timestamped directory for each cluster installation, for example:
+It is best practice to create a timestamped directory for each cluster installation, for example:

 ```bash
 cd /home/ec2-user/ocp4-ops